noronha-dataops/noronha/docs/source/reference/cli.rst

 .. parsed-literal::

+    --proj TEXT           Name of the project you'd like to work with.
     -t, --tag             The IDE runs on top of a Docker image that belongs to the current working project.
                           You may specify the image's Docker tag or let it default to "latest" -p, --port            Host port that will be routed to the notebook's user interface (default: 30088)